Transmission in graphene through tilted barrier in laser field: Numerical results

 The transmission probabilities for the first three bands are shown in Fig. \ref{fig6} as a function of barrier width $d$, with $V_0=20$, $V_1=10$, $E=5$, $k_y=1$, and $\omega=1.4$.
-In Fig. \ref{fig6a}, for $F=0.9$, we observe that all transmissions oscillate in a sinusoidal manner with the same period but different amplitudes, indicating a large difference between $T_0$ and {$T_{-1,1}$}.
-The transmission $T_0$ is always more dominant, and it oscillates in the vicinity of $1$.
-When we plotted the same transmissions for $ F = 1.8 $, we saw that their nature remained the same, but their amplitudes grew larger without the spacing between $T_0$ and {$T_{-1,1}$}, as shown in Fig. \ref{fig6b}.
-The amplitude of $T_0$ decreases and that of $T_{-1,1}$ increases along the $d$ axis, but the sum of the three transmissions, $T_{-1,0,1}$, would never exceed unity, which indicates that the transmission in the central band is important for short barriers.
-However, side band transmissions become important for large barriers.
-We conclude that the laser parameters have an effect on the amplitudes and the nature of the transmission probabilities.
+In Fig. \ref{fig6a}, for $F=0.9$, we observe that all the transmissions oscillate in a sinusoidal way with the same period but different amplitudes, with a large difference between $T_0$ and {$T_{\pm1} $}.
+In the presence of a laser field $F$, the flux of incidence fermions redistributes on all the sub-bands, but the process of transmission with zero photon exchange ($T_0$) is always dominant over the process of transmission with photon exchange ($T_{\pm1 }$).
+The transmission probability of the central band (with zero photon exchange) oscillates around unity.
+With the increase in the laser field, $ F = 1.8 $, the spacing between the transmissions disappears, and the transmission probability with photon exchange increases and can offset the transmission with zero photon exchange.
+The same thing happens when the barrier widths are increased, as shown in Fig. \ref{fig6b}.
+At very precise values of $d$, the transmissions with or without photon exchange are equal.
+As a conclusion, the increase in the laser field or the barrier width motivates (increases) the process of transmission with photon exchange between the barrier and the incident region.